-Sean Diddy Combs not guilty of sex trafficking and racketeering, convicted of prostitution offense
+Sean 'Diddy' Combs not guilty of sex trafficking and racketeering, convicted of prostitution offense

 Latest Weather Blog

-Sean Diddy Combs not guilty of sex trafficking and racketeering, convicted of prostitution offense
+Sean 'Diddy' Combs not guilty of sex trafficking and racketeering, convicted of prostitution offense

 NEW YORK (AP) — Sean “Diddy Combs was convicted of a prostitution-related offense but acquitted Wednesday of sex trafficking and racketeering charges that could have put one of hip-hop’s most celebrated figures behind bars for life.